wrm244/docusaurus-deploy-action/README.md

-# Hexo Deploy GitHub Pages Action
+# docusaurus Deploy GitHub Pages Action

-This GitHub action for building and deploying Hexo project to GitHub pages.
+This GitHub action for building and deploying docusaurus project to GitHub pages.

 ## Getting Started